Books by Debi Bower available on Amazon - shop now

 Buttermilk Falls

-The upper park has a small lake, hiking trails through woodlands and along the gorge and rim, picnic areas and playing fields.
-The lower park has a campground, natural pool and playing fields, beyond which is Larch Meadows.
-Larch Meadows is a wetland area through which a nature trail winds.
+The lower park has a campground, natural pool, and playing fields, with Larch Meadows beyond.
+Larch Meadows is a wetland area with a nature trail.

 Cayuga Lake State Park Swing